William C. Price

-William Cecil Price (1816–1901) was a United States lawyer and judge who was active in the proslavery faction of the Missouri Democratic Party from the 1840s on, and who served as Treasurer of the United States from 1860 to 1861.
+William Cecil Price (1816–1901) was an American lawyer and judge who was active in the proslavery faction of the Missouri Democratic Party from the 1840s on, and who served as Treasurer of the United States from 1860 to 1861.

 Biography

 William C. Price was born in Russell County, Virginia in 1816.
 He was double cousin of Sterling Price.
 A farmer William Price moved to Greene County, Missouri in 1836.
 He then attended Knoxville College before returning to Missouri to work as a teacher and store clerk and to read law.
 He became Deputy Sheriff of Greene County in 1840.
 In 1841, he took an administrative position with the Greene County court.
 He was admitted to the bar in 1844.
 In 1847, he was elected as a probate judge with the Greene County court.

 Price was active in the proslavery wing of the Missouri Democratic Party.
 Price claimed that he had originated the idea that the Missouri Compromise must be repealed.
 In 1844, he traveled through Missouri, warning slaveholders of the dangers to their situation if the Missouri Compromise were not repealed.
 Price was a supporter of the leader of the Missouri pro-slavery Democrats, Claiborne Fox Jackson, and opposed the Bentonite faction of the Missouri Democratic Party.
 Price was the author of the so-called Jackson Resolutions that Claiborne Fox Johnson introduced in the Missouri General Assembly in December 1848.
 The Jackson Resolutions declared that the actions of the Northern states had released the slaveholding states from any obligation to comply with the terms of the Missouri Compromise; that the people in any of the Territories of the United States had the right to determine for themselves if they would permit slavery; and that any Act of Congress conflicting with the Jackson Resolutions would require the slaveholding states to band together to protect themselves against northern aggression.